While this page is intended to be a TI friendly presentation,

 information about TI, visit their web site at: http://www.technocracy.org/

-* Would you believe: --there was/is a home-grown group of social, economic, engineering, and political^ revolutionaries ---who had some of the best engineering and scientific talent in the United States signed up ---That they once wore gray suits, drove a fleet of gray cars, and greeted each other with "secret" handshakes?
+* Would you believe: --that there was/is a home-grown group of social, economic, technical and political^ revolutionaries ---who once had some of the best engineering talent in the United States signed up ---that they once wore gray suits, drove a fleet of gray cars (hundreds of them were in a caravan from California into Canada), and greeted each other with "secret" handshakes?
 (I'm losing you, right?)

 No: not Marxists, not "Trilateralists", not the "Illuminati", not Skull and Bones.

-But if it wasn't something like "The Secret Government", then --just why is it that they didn't get hauled before the HUAC later on???
+But if it wasn't something like "The Secret Government", why is it that they didn't get hauled before the HUAC later on???

-* Aside from questions about who they were, what was their affiliations, and any secret agendas --it appears to me that the very nature of their movement, its culture (in many ways: our culture) --is becoming (oh dear!) a fait accompli.
+* Aside from questions about who they were, what were their affiliations, and any secret agendas --it appears to me that the very nature of their movement, its culture (in many ways: our culture) --is becoming a fait accompli.

 ** They were (and they are):

 ^Whoa!
-Before I get dinged about that, TI still insists it's "not political".
+Before I get dinged about that, TI members still insist they are "not political".
 Others, however, might beg to differ, since their objectives were (are?) no less than the complete dissolution of the present power/administrative structures and political borders on this North American continent --!

 Those pre-WWII gray cars are parked now, but as of 2003 there were two active TI publications (Technocracy Digest and The Northwest Technocrat).
 Tune into TI's web pages --and be prepared for some interesting stuff that was not in your American History books.